oleksiimazurenko/oleksiimazurenko/README.md

-### Hello World!, I'm Oleksii, a Ukraine webdeveloper 👋:
+### Hello World!, I'm Oleksii, a Ukraine developer 👋:

 ---

+My foundation lies in perfectionism, standards, architecture, and contributing to the greater good.

+---

 currently working on landee
 <br/>
-working as a web developer since 2022
+working as a developer since 2022

 ---